Celebrate Japan’s star festival, Tanabata, in Yokohama.

 What to expect

-This Yokohama edition promises two luminous nights packed with displays, live performances, and food stalls.
+This Yokohama edition promises two luminous nights packed with displays, a place to write your wishes, live performances, and food stalls.

 Pro tip: Also in the area (about an hour away by train), this Tanabata festival is Kantō’s biggest.